amyasnikov/validity/docs/entities/pollers.md

 * Set the Poller at **Device Type** level.
 Go to Device Type page at set the Poller via custom fields.
 This action applies this Poller to all the devices with this Device Type and overwrites the value from Manufacturer.

 * Set the Poller at the individual **Device** level.
 Go to Device page at set the Poller via custom fields.
 This action applies this Poller to one specific Device only and overwrites the values from Device Type and Manufacturer.

+# Custom Pollers

+You can easily write your own polling backend, connect it to Validity and then use for polling.

+Read more about this feature in the [Custom Pollers](../features/custom_pollers.md) article.